Mitchell-Day’s late-game block secures comeback victory against Penn

 “We definitely have a lot of confidence going in since the last time we played them and the large victory we had there,” Adelekun said, referencing the 76-54 victory on March 2 of last year.
 “I feel very confident.”

-But Adelekun and the team will be missing something that was certainly valuable to them Saturday: The home crowd, which, 855-strong, was louder than ever.
+But Adelekun and the team were missing something that was certainly valuable to them Saturday: The home crowd, which, 855-strong, was louder than ever.

 That confidence proved valuable, as the Big Green pulled out a one-point victory on the road.
 Dartmouth entered the second half up eight — and never trailed in the game — but had to fight off a ferocious late-game charge from the Crimson to secure the victory.